Various student organizations have asked that they be permitted to wear regalia at commencement that signifies their participation in organizations.

 - Graduating members of CSSA who have performed outstanding service and leadership may wear additional regalia.
 The faculty advisor must submit the request for recognition and list of eligible students and the item to be worn in writing to the Commencement Office.

 Note, the University will not be funding the regalia through extra operational budgets or graduation fees.
 If it cannot be covered by existing organizational budgets, the cost must be passed along to students.
-Because this is the first year we are permitting this additional regalia, we ask that the approved organizations submit their application for approval through the Commencement Coordinator to the provost as soon as possible but no later than April 15.
+Approved organizations should submit their application for approval through the Commencement Coordinator to the provost as soon as possible but no later than April 15.